ZenglerLab/MIND-/README.md

 This section contains scripts and data used to perform __MIND predictions__ based on TE in a soil microcosm grown in complex medium.
 It also contains results of prebiotic and probiotic experiments used to validate MIND predictions of substrate preferences and competition.

+__4. MIND in a human-associated microcosm__

+This section contains scripts and data used to perform __MIND predictions__ based on TE in a human-associated gut microbiome grown in complex medium.
+It also contains results of prebiotic experiments used to validate MIND predictions of substrate preferences and competition.

 ## Versions

 These analyses were performed under Linux, Ubuntu 18.04.6 LTS using R version 3.6.3 and Rstudio version 1.4.1717.